 Bank of Korea keeps benchmark interest rate steady at 0.5%

-South Korea's central bank has kept its benchmark interest rate unchanged at a record low of point-five percent.
+South Korea's central bank has kept its benchmark interest rate steady at zero.five percent.

 The decision was made during the Bank of Korea's monetary policy meeting on Thursday, as it looks to nurse the economy through the COVID-19 pandemic, as well as avoid a further rate cut that could overheat the already heated real estate market.